mbrukman/a-conceptual-overview-of-asyncio/5-conclusions.md

 ## Opinions and suggestions on certain design choices

-Frankly, I'm somewhat confused by a few of the design decisions in asyncio.
+I'm somewhat confused by a few of the design decisions in asyncio.
 If you do know or see a reason I'm missing for why they're beneficial, please let me know!
 I see two possible changes that could simplify people's experience working with asyncio.
 I feel much more strongly about the first one than the second.

 ### 1. await coroutine should be disallowed or should yield to the event-loop